Subalgebras of simple AF-algebras: Preliminaries

 Assuming this has been done, for each $X \in \{ I, E, D \}$, let $\hat{X}$ be the closed union of the $X_n$ and note that $\hat{X}$ is a separable C$^*$-subalgebra of $X$.
 As each $X_n$ satisfies $(P_X)$, so does $\hat{X}$ by hypothesis.
 By construction, $q(\hat{E}) = \hat{D}$, and $j^{-1}(\hat{E}) = \hat{I}$, so the result follows.

 We construct the desired C$^*$-subalgebras $I_n$, $E_n$, and $D_n$ inductively starting from the given C$^*$-subalgebras $I_0$, $D_0$, and $E_0$.
 Assume $n \geq 1$ and $I_{n-1}$, $D_{n-1}$, and $E_{n-1}$ have been constructed.
 The C$^*$-subalgebra of $D$ generated by $D_{n-1}$ and $q(E_{n-1})$ is separable, and hence there is a separable C$^*$-subalgebra $D_n$ of $D$ which satisfies $(P_D)$ and contains both $D_{n-1}$ and $q(E_{n-1})$.
 Fix a countable, dense set $T_n \subseteq D_n$ and let $S_n \subseteq E$ be a countable set with $q(S_n) = T_n$.
 Then the C$^*$-subalgebra of $E$ generated by $j(I_{n-1})$, $E_{n-1}$, and $S_n$ is separable, and hence there is a separable C$^*$-subalgebra $E_n$ of $E$ which satisfies $(P_E)$ and contains $j(I_{n-1})$, $E_{n-1}$, and $S_n$.
-Then $T_n = q(S_n) \subseteq q(E_n)$ since $S_n \subseteq E_n$, and as $T_n$ is dense in $D_n$ and the *-homomorphism $q|_{E_n}$ has closed range, $D_n \subseteq q(E_n)$.
+Then $T_n = q(S_n) \subseteq q(E_n)$ since $S_n \subseteq E_n$, and as $T_n$ is dense in $D_n$ and the $^*$-homomorphism $q|_{E_n}$ has closed range, $D_n \subseteq q(E_n)$.
 Also, as $j(I_{n-1}) \subseteq E_n$ and $j$ is injective, $I_{n-1} \subseteq j^{-1}(E_n)$.
 Finally, as $j^{-1}(E_n)$ is a separable C$^*$-subalgebra of $I$, there is a separable C$^*$-subalgebra $I_n$ of $I$ which satisfies $(P_I)$ and contains $j^{-1}(E_n)$.
 This completes the construction. \end{proof}

-\begin{corollary} Let $(P)$ be a property of separable C*-algebras preserved under sequential inductive limits with injective connecting maps.
-If $(P)$ is preserved by ideals, quotients, or extensions of separable C*-algebras, then separably $(P)$ has the same permanence property among all C*-algebras. \end{corollary}
+\begin{corollary} Let $(P)$ be a property of separable $C^*$-algebras preserved under sequential inductive limits with injective connecting maps.
+If $(P)$ is preserved by ideals, quotients, or extensions of separable $C^*$-algebras, then separably $(P)$ has the same permanence property among all $C^*$-algebras. \end{corollary}

 \begin{proof} We only consider the case of extensions as the other two results are similar.
 Let $(P)$ be a property of separable C$^*$-algebras preserved by extensions.
 Suppose $I$ is an ideal of a C$^*$-algebra $A$ such that $I$ and $A / I$ both separably satisfy $(P)$ and suppose $A_0$ is a separable C$^*$-subalgebra of $A$.
 By Proposition \ref{prop:SeparableExtension}, there are separable C$^*$-subalgebras $\hat{I}$, $\hat{A}$, and $\hat{B}$ of $I$, $A$, and $A / I$, respectively, such that $\hat{I}$ and $\hat{B}$ satisfy $(P)$, $\hat{A}$ contains $A_0$, and there is a homomorphism